consultnjs/hmac_hasher/README.md

 - `/c_sharp` - contains a C# project with code that can be used to generate hash values that correspond to those from the Python code above when the same salt/secret is used.

+- `java` - contains a Java project with code that can be used to generate hash values that correspond to those from the Python code above when the same salt/secret is used.

 ## Creating a secret/salt

 To create salts/secrets, you can use the code in either "`examples/create_salt.ipynb`" or "`examples/create_salt.py`" (the code itself is identical).